SupaMafia/Simple-Portfolio-Calculator/README.md

 The [indices.txt] needs to be at the same folder as [SimplePortfolioCalculator.java] file

 OBS!
-Computer Resgion Setting needs to be [ English (United States) ].
+Computer Resgion Setting preferably to be [ English (United States) ] since under certain region setting computer would read "," instead of "." causing an InputMismatchException.

 Result interpretation: Maximum Sharpe-Ratio Portfolio suggests ratio for highest excess return.
 Minimum Variance Portfolio suggests a ratio for lower risk.